Best Sony Zoom Lens (Telephoto Full Frame & Crop Sensor)

 The 16-35mm f/2.8 has excellent autofocus.
-Additionally it has a focus hold button that can be programed to Eye AF.
+Additionally, it has a focus hold button that can be programmed to Eye AF.

-Chromatic abberation and distortion are well controlled giving you excellent image quality throughout the range.
+Chromatic aberration and distortion are well controlled giving you excellent image quality throughout the range.

 The consistent f/2.8 aperture of the Sony 16-35mm f/2.8 makes it excellent for low light and a wide range of subjects.